 If you’re in Israel to relax but want a few activities thrown in, save for the classical day tours or private excursions, why not step out of your comfort zone and try something you’ve never tried before?
 Head south to the Negev desert, to stargaze and look for meteors at the amazing Mitzpe Ramon crater, before experiencing some local hospitality in the form of a night in a Bedouin tent.
-Or take a hike round Timna national park before heading to Eilat for some diving or snorkelling in the Red Sea.
+Or take a hike around Timna national park before heading to Eilat for some diving or snorkelling in the Red Sea.

 Traditional Bedouin flatbread getting baked on a tabun in the Negev desert.
 Photo credit: © Oksana Mats

 5. A Little Bit of Luxury